Iran–Iraq War: Attacks on cities

 Iran also launched several retaliatory air raids on Iraq, while primarily shelling border cities such as Basra.
 Iran also bought some Scud missiles from Libya, and launched them against Baghdad.
 These too inflicted damage upon Iraq.

-On 7 February 1984, during the first war of the cities, Saddam ordered his air force to attack eleven Iranian cities; bombardments ceased on 22 February 1984.
+On 7 February 1984, Saddam ordered his air force to attack eleven Iranian cities; bombardments ceased on 22 February.
 It was estimated that 1,200 Iranian civilians were killed during the raids in February alone.

 Strategic situation in 1984

 By 1984, Iran's losses were estimated to be 300,000 soldiers, while Iraq's losses were estimated to be 150,000.
 Foreign analysts agreed that both Iran and Iraq failed to use their modern equipment properly, and both sides failed to carry out modern military assaults that could win the war.
 Both sides also abandoned equipment in the battlefield because their technicians were unable to carry out repairs.
 Iran and Iraq showed little internal coordination on the battlefield, and in many cases units were left to fight on their own.
 As a result, by the end of 1984, the war was a stalemate.
-One limited offensive Iran launched (Dawn 7) took place from 18 to 25 October 1984, when they recaptured the Iranian city of Mehran, which had been occupied by the Iraqis from the beginning of the war.
+One limited offensive Iran launched (Dawn 7) took place in October, when they recaptured the city of Mehran.

 1985–86 Iraqi offensives

 By 1985, Iraqi armed forces were receiving financial support from Saudi Arabia, Kuwait, and other Persian Gulf states, and were making substantial arms purchases from the Soviet Union, China, and France.
 For the first time since early 1980, Saddam launched new offensives.

 On 6 January 1986, the Iraqis launched an offensive attempting to retake Majnoon Island.
 They were quickly bogged down into a stalemate against 200,000 Iranian infantrymen, reinforced by amphibious divisions.
 However, they managed to gain a foothold in the southern part of the island.

-Iraq also carried out another war of the cities between 12 and 14 March, hitting up to 158 targets in over 30 towns and cities, including Tehran.
-Iran responded by launching 14 Scud missiles for the first time, purchased from Libya.
+Between 12 and 14 March, Iraq hit up to 158 targets in over 30 towns and cities, including Tehran.
+Iran responded with missile launches.
 More Iraqi air attacks were carried out in August, resulting in hundreds of additional civilian casualties.
-Iraqi attacks against both Iranian and neutral oil tankers in Iranian waters continued, with Iraq carrying out 150 airstrikes using French-bought Super Etendard and Mirage F-1 jets as well as Super Frelon helicopters, armed with Exocet missiles.
+Iraqi attacks against both Iranian and neutral oil tankers in Iranian waters continued, with Iraq carrying out 150 airstrikes using French-bought jet and helicopters.